united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step2/info.md

-&#127919; In this step you will access Juice Shop profile page triggering an application error
+&#127919; In this step you will:

+* Attempt a CSRF injection using the "evil" attacker website
+* The attack will change the "Username" value in the Juiceshop user profile

-### STEP 2 - Access attacker website page
+### Access attacker website page

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the attacker website (otherwise you'll see a `HTTP 502 Bad Gateway` error)!